miguel7penteado/arquitetura_computadores/arm/desmistificando_likedição_firmware.md

 You’ll note that the `.bss` section also includes `*(COMMON)`.
 This is a special input section where the compiler puts global uninitialized variables that go beyond file scope. `int foo;` goes there, while `static int foo;` does not.
 This allows the linker to merge multiple definitions into one symbol if they have the same name.

 We indicate that this section is not loaded with the `NOLOAD` property.
-This is the only section property used in modern linker scripts.
+This is the only section property used in modern **script de ligação**s.

 ### `.stack` Section[](#stack-section)